William Wilkins (American politician): United States Senate and diplomatic service

 William Wilkins in 1834 when he served in the U.S. Senate from PA painted by James Bowman.

 Wilkins was elected as a Jacksonian Democrat to the United States Senate from Pennsylvania and served from March 4, 1831, to June 30, 1834, when he resigned.
 He was Chairman of the United States Senate Committee on the Judiciary from the 22nd United States Congress and Chairman of the United States Senate Committee on Foreign Relations for the 23rd United States Congress.
 Following his departure from Congress, Wilkins served as United States Minister to Russia for the United States Department of State from 1834 to 1836.
 He resumed private practice in Pittsburgh from 1836 to 1843.
 He was an unsuccessful candidate for election to the 27th United States Congress in 1840.

-The Election of 1832
+1832 election

-Though he was not a candidate for the Vice-Presidency in 1832, all 30 electors from Pennsylvania voted for him for Vice-President anyway due to internal party disputes.
+Though he was not a candidate for the vice-presidency in 1832, all 30 electors from Pennsylvania voted for him for vice president anyway due to internal party disputes.
 National party nominee Martin Van Buren's views on the Bank recharter and tariffs made him unpopular in the state and at the state convention the party nominated Wilkins as their Vice-Presidential candidate.
-He came in 3rd place overall, but did not cost Van Buren enough electors to lose or even to force a contingent election.
+He came in third place overall, but did not cost Van Buren enough electors to lose or even to force a contingent election.
 It sets the mark for the most faithless electors won by a person without the death of a nominee.